 Thanks to recent evidence showing PCPC’s involvement in previous talc and cancer cover-ups, the group faces multiple lawsuits.
 A June 2018 complaint names J&J, Imerys, and PCPC among the lawsuit’s defendants.
 The complaint reads: “PCPC breached its duty of care to Plaintiff by negligently failing to ensure that the Johnson & Johnson Defendants and Imerys Talc complied and adhered to the PCPC standards, norms, and/or bylaws concerning the safe manufacture, design, labeling, marketing, distribution, and/or branding of the PRODUCTS, and subsequently allowing the PRODUCTS to be introduced into the stream of interstate commerce despite their significant health and safety risks of which PCPC had full knowledge.”

 Your Talc and Cancer Claim May Qualify for a Cash Settlement

 What J&J did in order to protect talcum powder sales might seem extreme.
 But the company’s actions helped generate billions in revenue over several decades.
 Regardless, the company’s actions cost many women their health, livelihood — and, in some cases, even their lives.
-Lawsuits are now underway, with one jury ordering J&J to pay nearly $5 billion in damages.
+Lawsuits are now underway, with one jury ordering J&J to pay more than $2 billion in damages.
 If you or a loved one developed ovarian cancer from perineal talc use, get your free online claim evaluation now.
 You can see your results instantly online, and the whole process takes just a few minutes.
 Once you’ve pre-qualified and submitted your information, an experienced lawyer will call to discuss your talc and cancer case.